 Undergoing IVF with egg donation in North Cyprus requires the synchronization between the menstrual cycles of the donor and recipient.
 Your donor will begin stimulation injections to develop and mature her eggs, and you will begin a course of tablets to prepare the uterus to receive the fertilized eggs.
 Embryo transfer takes place when the embryos are at their best development stage.
 Do you want to know more about the egg donation process?
 See our donor screening and selection and our step by step egg donation treatment process.

 - Donors unrelated to the recipients who do it for altruistic and/or monetary reasons.
 Donors in Cyprus are completely anonymous

 - Designated donors, e.g. a friend or relative brought by the patients to serve as a donor

 - Patients taking part in shared oocyte programs.
 Women who go through IVF may be willing to donate unfertilized eggs, for which the egg recipient will share the cost of IVF

 Using Egg Donation in North Cyprus

 Egg donors are first recruited, screened, and give consent before participating in the IVF process.
 IVF procedure for egg donors is the same as for everybody else.
-Age is the major factor when selecting egg donors.
-Younger donors were reported to provide a significant higher pregnancy success rates (59.1%, 45.9%, 30.5%, 30.9% and 27.3% for the age groups 20–22 years, 26–28 years, 32–34 years and over 38 years, respectively).
+Age is a major factor when selecting egg donors.
+Younger donors were reported to provide significantly higher pregnancy success rates (59.1%, 45.9%, 30.5%, 30.9% and 27.3% for the age groups 20–22 years, 26–28 years, 32–34 years and over 38 years, respectively).